1935 Assistant Director, Campus Recreation-Aquatics and Risk Management

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Manages the operations and programs of the Aquatic Center by developing and maintaining all Aquatic Center risk management and operating procedures, conducting regular safety and maintenance inspections, and ensuring staff are trained on current safety, security, and risk management procedures.
+1. Manages the operations of the Bill R. Foster and Family Recreation Center and the Betty and Bobby Allison Recreation Fields by maintaining all building management and operating procedures, conducting regular safety inspections, ensuring staff are trained on current safety, security, and risk management procedures.

 2. Coordinates the Aquatic Center schedule including reservations, rentals, and maintenance in conjunction with the Associate Director of Campus Recreation, staffs Aquatic Center events as needed, and serves as the liaison for Aquatic Center rentals and special events.

-3. Maintains policies and procedures related to use of the Aquatic Center in conjunction with the Associate Director of Campus Recreation.
+3. Maintains policies and procedures related to facility usage and informal recreation, in conjunction with the Assistant Director of Campus Recreation – Recreational Sports.

-4. Coordinates the recruitment, hiring, and scheduling of all Aquatic Center staff, provides training and conducts evaluations for staff that incorporate staff development initiatives and student learning outcomes, and facilitates lifeguard training with a focus on risk management and customer service.
+4. Coordinates the recruitment, hiring, and scheduling of all Aquatic Center staff and building managers, provides training and conducts evaluations for staff that incorporate staff development initiatives and student learning outcomes, with a focus on risk management and customer service.

 5. Coordinates instruction for lifeguard, CPR/AED, first aid, blood-borne pathogen, water safety, wilderness first aid and other certifications in conjunction with the American Red Cross and Campus Recreation professional staff.

-6. Provides a safe facility and aquatic environment by implementing preventative maintenance and risk management plans.
+6. Provides safe facilities and environment by implementing preventative maintenance and risk management plans.

 7. Develops new Aquatic Center programs including budgets, program plans, and assessment tools.

-8. Promotes the Aquatic Center and aquatic programs by developing and maintaining relationships with groups interested in Aquatic Center programs, special events, and rentals, maintaining web pages, and planning and implementing promotional activities and materials in coordination with FRC marketing staff.
+8. Promotes the Bill R. Foster and Family Recreation Center by developing and maintaining relationships with groups interested in programs, special events, and rentals, maintaining web pages, and planning and implementing promotional activities and materials in coordination with FRC marketing staff.

-9. Evaluates Aquatic Center operations and programs annually and maintains accurate statistical information.
+9. Evaluates facility operations and programs annually and maintains accurate statistical information.

-10. Reviews and approves all payroll associated with the Aquatic Center staff.
+10. Reviews and approves all payroll associated with the facility and operations staff.

-11. Assists in the development of the annual FRC goals and budget for the Aquatic Center.
+11. Assists in the development of the annual FRC goals and budget for the FRC.

 SUPERVISION

-The Assistant Director, Campus Recreation-Aquatics and Risk Management is supervised by the Associate Director of Campus Recreation, supervises student employees, and may supervise a graduate assistant.
+The Assistant Director, Campus Recreation - Facilities and Risk Management is supervised by the Associate Director of Campus Recreation, and directly supervises the Graduate Assistants of Facilities and Risk Management and student employees.

 OFFICE OF HUMAN RESOURCES